Are you using Puppeteer and want to take a screenshot for testing or web scraping purposes? You're in the right place!Â

 Avoid Getting Blocked While Taking Screenshots

-For example, the previous code won't output the desired content when used to screenshot a protected web page like the G2 review page.
+For example, the previous code won't output the desired content when used to screenshot a protected web page like the Antibot Challenge.
+Try it out with the following code.
+Replace the target URL with the Antibot Challenge page to see if it works:

 // import the required library